-If you need assistance, or have signed up in the past and are not receiving alerts, please contact the MACU Department of Public Safety (692-3100) or MACU Office of Information Technology (703-8200)
+If you need assistance, or have signed up in the past and are not receiving alerts, please contact the Student Life Office- studentlife@macu.edu.

 APPEALS AND COMPLAINTS

 ACADEMIC APPEALS

 In the event any student of Mid-America Christian University considers that he/she has an academic grievance or that some action is not justified or constitutes an encroachment upon his or her academic rights, he/she may submit his or her grievance according to the provisions of the Academic Appeals Process.
 The Academic Appeals Process is located in the MACU University Catalog.
 The University Catalog can be found at the bottom of the home page www.macu.edu.
 Academic grievances may include, but are not limited to, any question of examinations, assessments or student outcomes, grades, requirements for satisfactory progress in a course, disciplinary action for academic dishonesty or plagiarism, or exceeding the maximum number of allowed absences for a course.